San Bernardino de Siena Church, Xochimilco: History

 Since then, much of the history and social life of Xochimilco has revolved around this church.
-Since its founding, it has served as a center of social cohesion and identity for the town and the borough.
+It has served as a center of social cohesion and identity for the town and the borough.
 Due to the lack of monks, the Franciscans decided to withdraw the few that were there in 1538.
-However, the indigenous of the area protested and two were allowed to remain on a permanent basis.
+However, the indigenous people of the area protested and two monks were allowed to remain on a permanent basis.
 In 1552, part of the main portal fell and was reconstructed, finished in 1590.
-In 1569, there were four monks in charge of the evangelization of about 5,000 indigenous with Friar Jerónimo de Mendieta in charge.
+In 1569, there were four monks in charge of the evangelization of about 5,000 indigenous people, with Friar Jerónimo de Mendieta in charge.
 In 1585, the number increased to six.
-A school was founded at the monastery in 1609 to teach rhetoric, theology as well as arts and letters.
+A school was founded at the monastery in 1609 to teach rhetoric, theology, arts and letters.

-The church was in charge of various communities outside of Xochimilco proper including Santiago Tepalcatlalpan, San Lucas Xochimanca, San Mateo Pochtla, San Miguel Topilejo, San Francisco Tlalnepantla, San Salvador Cuautenco, Santa Cecilia Ahuautla, San Andrés Ocoyoacac, San Lorenzo Tlatecpan, San Martín Tiatilpan, Santa Maria Nativitas Zacapan and Santa Cruz Acalpixcan, which are now in the boroughs of Xochimilco and Tlalpan.
+The church was in charge of various communities outside Xochimilco proper, including Santiago Tepalcatlalpan, San Lucas Xochimanca, San Mateo Pochtla, San Miguel Topilejo, San Francisco Tlalnepantla, San Salvador Cuautenco, Santa Cecilia Ahuautla, San Andrés Ocoyoacac, San Lorenzo Tlatecpan, San Martín Tiatilpan, Santa Maria Nativitas Zacapan and Santa Cruz Acalpixcan, which are now in the boroughs of Xochimilco and Tlalpan.
 As the population adopted Christianity, they were allowed to keep a number of traditional practices to mix with Catholic rites.
 The best known of these traditions centers on the Niñopa, an image of the Child Jesus which dates to the 16th century.
-It and other images of its type were promoted by the evangelists to replace a cult to a child god which was prevalent in Xochimilco at the time of the Conquest.
-Today, this image is cared for by a family for a year, changing houses on 2 February with this most important annual event of the borough occurring at this church.
+It and other images of its type were promoted by the evangelists to replace a cult to a child god which was prevalent in Xochimilco at the time of the Conquest of the Aztec Empire.
+Today, this image is cared for by one family for a year, changing houses on 2 February with this most important annual event of the borough occurring at this church.

 The church and former monastery were declared a national monument in 1932.

-The church and monastery underwent major restoration work in the 1960s on both the architectural elements as well as the paintings, altarpieces and sculpture.
-During this same time there was pressure to use parts of the vast complex and atrium for other uses.
+The church and monastery underwent major restoration work in the 1960s, covering the architectural elements as well as the paintings, altarpieces and sculpture.
+During this period there was pressure to use parts of the vast complex and atrium for other uses.
 Two primary schools, Vicente Riva Palacio and Ignacio Ramírez, were on the property until the 1970s.